Justin0207/Fractional-Gradient-Descent-Framework-with-Classical-Modern-Optimizers/README.md

 ## 📘 Mathematical Foundations

-This section provides the theoretical background behind our **Fractional Gradient Framework**, **Armijo Line Search Variants**, and **Optimizer Integrations**.
+This section provides the theoretical background behind our Fractional Gradient Framework, Armijo Line Search Variants, and Optimizer Integrations.

 ---

 ### 1. Fractional Calculus (Grünwald–Letnikov Derivative)

-Fractional calculus extends classical differentiation by permitting **non-integer derivative orders**, which introduces a memory effect: gradients incorporate information from previous states.
+Fractional calculus extends classical differentiation by permitting non-integer derivative orders, which introduces a memory effect: gradients incorporate information from previous states.

-The Grünwald–Letnikov fractional derivative of order \( \alpha \) is defined (in the continuous limit) as:
+The Grünwald–Letnikov fractional derivative of order $$\( \alpha \)$$ is defined (in the continuous limit) as:

 $$
 D^\alpha f(x)